007 MAGAZINE - The World's Foremost James Bond Resource!

 Although the face of James Bond was no longer shown on the covers of PAN paperbacks once the film series had started, it was still visualised in other adaptations of Ian Fleming's stories appearing in many newspapers and periodicals of the time, including PLAYBOY Magazine.
 Ian Fleming's latest novel THUNDERBALL had been serialized in the Daily Express over three weeks commencing March 16, 1961.
 For their THUNDERBALL adaptation the Daily Express used Raymond Hawkey as the illustrator, who along with photographer Kenneth Denyer photographed an unidentified stand-in as James Bond wearing a tweed jacket, and then created a line derivation of the image for its newspaper publication.
 Raymond Hawkey had earlier provided illustrations for GOLDFINGER (1959), and the short story RISICO (1960) [retitled The Double-Take].
 It is ironic that Raymond Hawkey, one of the men responsible for giving James Bond a face in 1961, would next transform the character again in 1963 when he was commissioned to redesign the PAN paperbacks without showing Ian Fleming's hero at all.

-The Daily Express had begun serializing Ian Fleming's novels in 1956 with DIAMONDS ARE FOREVER, followed by FROM RUSSIA, WITH LOVE (1957), DOCTOR NO (1958) and the short story FROM A VIEW TO A KILL (1959) [re-titled Murder Before Breakfast).
-These were all illustrated by Andrew Robb (1907-1989) who resumed the series with ON HER MAJESTY'S SECRET SERVICE (1963), YOU ONLY LIVE TWICE (1964), and THE MAN WITH THE GOLDEN GUN (1965).
-Robb's photo reference for one of his illustrations of Bond in ON HER MAJESTY'S SECRET SERVICE (22 March 1963) was Roger Moore, pre-dating his appearance as James Bond in the TV comedy show Mainly Millicent on July 26, 1964.
+The Daily Express had begun serializing Ian Fleming's novels with DIAMONDS ARE FOREVER in 1956, followed by FROM RUSSIA, WITH LOVE (1957), DOCTOR NO (1958) and the short story FROM A VIEW TO A KILL (1959) [re-titled Murder Before Breakfast).
+These were all illustrated by Andrew Robb (1907-1989) [pictured left] who resumed the series with ON HER MAJESTY'S SECRET SERVICE (1963), YOU ONLY LIVE TWICE (1964), and THE MAN WITH THE GOLDEN GUN (1965).
+Robb's photo reference for one of his illustrations of Bond in ON HER MAJESTY'S SECRET SERVICE (22 March 1963) was Roger Moore [pictured above centre], pre-dating his appearance as James Bond in the TV comedy show Mainly Millicent on July 26, 1964.
 By the time Ian Fleming's short story OCTOPUSSY was adapted in October 1965 the face of James Bond was recognisably that of current big-screen 007 Sean Connery.
 The final Daily Express James Bond serialization would be COLONEL SUN by Kingsley Amis (writing as Robert Markham) in 1968, once again illustrated by Andrew Robb, but with the face of 007 now looking less like Sean Connery following his departure from the film series.

 THE ORIGINAL FACE OF JAMES BOND